drakkan/sftpgo/docs/eventmanager.md

 - `Filesystem events`, folder quota reset cannot be executed, we don't have a direct way to get the affected folder.
 - `Provider events`, user quota reset, transfer quota reset, data retention check and filesystem actions can be executed only if we modify a user.
 They will be executed for the affected user.
 Folder quota reset can be executed only for folders.
 Filesystem actions are not executed for `delete` user events because the actions is executed after the user deletion.
-- `Schedules`, filesystem actions cannot be executed, they require a user.
 - `IP Blocked`, user quota reset, folder quota reset, transfer quota reset, data retention check and filesystem actions cannot be executed, we only have an IP.
 - `Certificate`, user quota reset, folder quota reset, transfer quota reset, data retention check and filesystem actions cannot be executed.